Tom Conley (scholar): Career

-Before locating at Harvard University Conley was Professor of French and Italian at the University of Minnesota (1971–95).
-He has held visiting appointments at the University of California-Berkeley (1978–79), The Graduate Center of the City University of New York (1985–87), Miami University (1992), UCLA (1995), L’École des Nationale des Chartes (2005), L’Ecole en Hautes Etudes en Sciences Sociales (2010 and 2011), and other institutions.
+Before working at Harvard University, Conley was professor of French and Italian at the University of Minnesota from 1971 to 1995.
+He has held visiting appointments at the University of California-Berkeley (1978–79), the Graduate Center of the City University of New York (1985–87), Miami University (1992), UCLA (1995), L’Ecole nationale des chartes (2005), L’Ecole des hautes études en sciences sociales (2010 and 2011), and other institutions.
 In the spring and summer of 1998, respectively, he led a Folger Library Seminar and, at Harvard University, an NEH Summer Seminar on cartography and early modern French literature.
-In the summers of 2001 and 2004 he taught at the Institut d’études françaises d’Avignon.
-In 2003 he was a seminar leader at Cornell University's School for Critical Theory.
+In the summers of 2001 and 2004, he taught at the Institut d’études françaises d’Avignon.
+In 2003, he was a seminar leader at Cornell University's School for Critical Theory.

-He has been a fellow at the Institute for Research in the Humanities at the University of Wisconsin (1991), the Hermon Dunlap Smith Center for the History of Cartography (1992), Cornell University's Society for the Humanities (1998), the Radcliffe Institute for Advanced Study (2011–12), the Garden and Landscape Division of the Dumbarton Oaks Research Center (2015-16), a residential fellow at the American Academy of Berlin (2020), and a Visiting Scholar in residence at Dumbarton Oaks Research (2022).
+He was a fellow at the Institute for Research in the Humanities at the University of Wisconsin (1991), the Hermon Dunlap Smith Center for the History of Cartography (1992), Cornell University's Society for the Humanities (1998), the Radcliffe Institute for Advanced Study (2011–12), and the Garden and Landscape Division of the Dumbarton Oaks Research Center (2015–16).
+He was a residential fellow at the American Academy of Berlin (2020), and a Visiting Scholar in residence at Dumbarton Oaks Research (2022).

+With Harvard Film Archive director Haden Guest, Conley co-curated the film series "Action, Action, Action: The Cinema of Raoul Walsh" (2013) and "Fortunes of the Western" (2014), for which he also contributed program notes.

-Past awards include a Woodrow Wilson Fellowship (1965), a Fulbright Fellowship (1968); an American Council for Learned Societies Study Fellowship (1976), summer stipends from the National Endowment for the Humanities (1972, 1988, 1992), and a Guggenheim Fellowship (2003).
-He has been recipient of the Palmes Académiques for pedagogy (2002) and a Medal of Honor of the City of Tours.
-In 2011 the Université Blaise-Pascal (Clermont-Ferrand) awarded him an honorary doctorate.
+Conley's awards include a Woodrow Wilson Fellowship (1965), a Fulbright Fellowship (1968), an American Council for Learned Societies Study Fellowship (1976), summer stipends from the National Endowment for the Humanities (1972, 1988, 1992), and a Guggenheim Fellowship (2003).
+He is a recipient of the Palmes Académiques for pedagogy (2002) and a Medal of Honor of the City of Tours.
+In 2011, the Université Blaise-Pascal (Clermont-Ferrand) awarded him an honorary doctorate.
 He was awarded a Berlin Prize from the American Academy in Berlin (2020).

-He is a member of the Modern Language Association, The International Association for the History of Cartography, the Society of Cinema and Media Studies, the Renaissance Society of America, Society for the History of Discoveries and the United States Handball Association.
-Since 2000 he and his spouse, Verena Conley, have been Faculty Deans of Kirkland House at Harvard University.
+He was a member of the Modern Language Association, the International Association for the History of Cartography, the Society of Cinema and Media Studies, the Renaissance Society of America, the Society for the History of Discoveries and the United States Handball Association.
+From 2000 to 2020, he and his spouse, Verena Conley, were faculty deans of Kirkland House at Harvard University.